larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 1. Sign into Q2A via your authentication app.
 Then sign out.
 This ensures that you now have a user record in Q2A via SSO.
 2. Sign into Q2A as a super administrator via built-in authentication.
 Open the user record that you created in step 1 and upgrade it to be a super administrator account.
 Sign out.
 3. Sign in again via your authentication app and check that you're a super admin.
-4. Make the regular "Login" and "Register" links invisible:
+4. Remove the regular "Login" and "Register" links
     * Add to your css file:
             .qa-nav-user-list .qa-nav-user-login, .qa-nav-user-list .qa-nav-user-register {display:none;}
     * NB.
 The default css file is qa-theme/Default/qa-styles.css